Seteco/Somorrostro/Running-behind-apache.md

 You can proxy multiple netdata via a single apache server, with URLs like `http://your.apache/netdata/NETDATA_SERVER/`, where `NETDATA_SERVER` is any netdata server on your network.

+Add the following to an existing virtual host.

 ```
+    RewriteEngine On
+    ProxyRequests Off

     # proxy any host, on port 19999
     ProxyPassMatch "^/netdata/([A-Za-z0-9\._-]+)/(.*)" "http://$1:19999/$2" connectiontimeout=5 timeout=30